NifTK/NiftyNet/README.md

 Image data in nifty format (extension .nii or .nii.gz) are supported.

 ### Structure
-The basic picture of training procedure (data parallelism) is:
+The basic picture of a training procedure (data parallelism) is:
 ```
 <Multi-GPU training>
                                      (engine/training.py)